Our Review Process

 Common diabetes type 2 medications comprise oral blood glucose-lowering agents that facilitate better utilization of available insulin.
 Insulin production is not an issue in type 2 diabetes.
 The body is not able to utilize insulin effectively.

 Sometimes injectable insulin may be necessary to support oral anti-diabetes medication.
 Diabetes tablets normalize blood sugar levels and improve the utilization of available insulin.
+Check out best medicine for diabetes in India.
 The following are categories of common type 2 diabetes medications.

 1. Alpha-glucosidase Inhibitors